 **Review Chapter 13 for more detail

 Work on Ladders: All work on step ladders/straight ladders will be done correctly per manufacturer’s recommendations.
-Any worker who is on a step/straight ladder and could be exposed to a fall greater than the height of their work on the ladder will be required to install a form of fall protection.
-Step ladders will not be used as a form of access to a walking /working level, also all straight ladders will be tied of when installed for use.
+Any worked who is on a step/straight ladder and could be exposed to fa fall greater than the height of their work on the ladder will be required to tie off.
 Only ladders with a rating Type 1A or 1AA will be allowed on Consigli projects.

 **Please review chapter 14 for additional details.

-Aerial/Scissor Lifts: If aerial lifts are required (beyond the initial use for exploratory and Haz mat identification) the area and ground conditions, in the intended work area, will be inspected for overhead power lines, sink holes, covers, or any other unsafe conditions which cause an unsafe incident.
-Aerial lift platforms will be inspected daily before each shift by a competent person designated.
-All who will be performing work from an aerial lift will show documented proof of training prior to using the lift.
-Steel plates or equipment mats will be placed on the ground above any utility/ steam tunnel if there will be Aerial lifts operating on them.
+Aerial/Scissor Lifts: Area and ground conditions in the intended work area will be inspected for overhead power lines, sink holes, covers, or any other unsafe condition which causes the potential for an incident.
+Aerial and scissor lift platforms will be inspected daily before each shift by a competent person designated by each individual contractor who will be using it.
+All contractors who will be performing work from an aerial lift will show documented proof of training for all workers who will be using said lift.
 Workers will be tied off at all times when using an aerial lift.

-HAZCom/Global Harmonization: All Materials and chemicals used on-site will have SDS sheets provided before being brought onsite.
+Chemical and Materials: All Materials and chemicals used on-site will have a Safety Data Sheet (SDS) provided before being brought onsite.

-- All MSDS/SDS sheets shall be readily accessible.
+• All SDS sheets shall be readily accessible.

 ** Please review chapter 20 for additional details.